Your Cart

 Aside from abnormal vaginal discharge, trichomoniasis symptoms might include:

-• vaginal itching or irritation
+• Vaginal itching or irritation

-• pain or burning when peeing
+• Pain or burning when peeing

-• the frequent need to pee
+• The frequent need to pee

-• spotting or bleeding between periods
+• Spotting or bleeding between periods

-• pain during sex.
+• Pain during sex.

 See your healthcare provider if you notice any of these symptoms or take an STI test.
-Remember that trichomoniasis tests aren't always included in routine STI panels, so you may need to request it specifically.
+Remember that trichomoniasis tests aren't always included in routine STI panels, so you may need to request them specifically.
 You can also opt for an at-home STI test to screen for trichomoniasis, such as Evvy’s Expanded PCR Panel and Vaginal Health Test.
 Testing for trichomoniasis at home involves taking a simple vaginal swab and then sending the results to a lab to get analyzed (much like with an in-clinic test) without an in-person doctor’s visit.

 If your test results come back positive, don’t panic!
-Trichomoniasis is easily treated with antibiotics, and the infection should clear up within a week with correct treatment.
+Trich is easily treated with antibiotics, and the infection should clear up within a week with correct treatment.
 Sexual partners should be treated too to prevent the further spread of the infection (and to prevent getting the infection again after treatment).

 What does white frothy discharge mean?

-White frothy discharge is most likely a symptom of trichomoniasis, a very common STI caused by a tiny parasite.
+White frothy vaginal discharge is most likely a symptom of trichomoniasis, a very common STI caused by a tiny parasite.
 Trichomoniasis discharge is foamy and can also be gray or greenish.
 You should see your healthcare provider if you have white frothy discharge.

 Does BV cause frothy discharge?